Hamptons, Calgary: Demographics

 Residents in this neighbourhood had a median household income of $125,042 in 2005, and 5.6% of its residents were within low income households.
 Also as of 2005, 44.9% of the residents were immigrants while, in 2006, 84.6% of occupied private dwellings were single detached homes, and only 2.3% of all occupied private dwellings were rented.

 Education

-The community is served by the Hamptons School (K-4).
-Students then move on to Captain John Palliser Elementary For Grades 5–6.
-Then Move onto Tom Baines School (7-9) For Junior High.
+The community is served by the Hamptons School (K-6).
+Students then move onto Tom Baines School (7-9) For Junior High.
 For High School Students go to Sir Winston Churchill High School (10-12).

 Homeowners association

 The Hamptons Homeowners Association maintains a community website with access to information on events, recreation, and other information; as well as an archive of the "Your Hamptons" newsletter in PDF format.